 Getting around Greece: Transportation Tips

 The standard overland public transport in Greece is the bus.
 Train networks are limited, even more so with recent cutbacks.
 Buses cover most primary routes on the mainland and provide basic connections on the islands.
 The best way to supplement buses is to rent a scooter, motorbike or car, especially on the islands where – in any substantial town or resort – you will find at least one rental outlet.
-Inter-island travel means taking ferries, catamarans or hydrofoils, which will eventually get you to any of the sixty-plus inhabited isles.
-Internal flights are relatively expensive, but can save literally days of travel: Athens–Rhodes is just two hours return, versus 28 hours by boat.
+Inter-island travel involves taking ferries, catamarans or the few remaining hydrofoils, which will eventually get you to any of the sixty-plus inhabited isles.
+Internal flights are mostly relatively expensive, but can save literally days of travel: Athens–Rhodes is just 2 hours return, versus 28 hours by boat.

 By bus

 Bus services on major routes are efficient and frequent, departing promptly at scheduled departure times.
-On secondary roads they're less regular, with long gaps, but even the remotest villages will be connected a couple of days weekly to the provincial capital.
+On secondary roads they’re less regular, with long gaps, but even the remotest villages will be connected once or twice weekly to the provincial capital.
 On islands there are usually buses to connect the port and main town (if different) for ferry arrivals or departures.
-The national network is run by a syndicate of private operators based in each county, known as the KTEL (Kratikó Tamío Ellinikón Leoforíon; t14505 premium call charge and no national online timetable).
+The national network is run by a syndicate of private operators based in each county, known as the KTEL (Kratikó Tamío Ellinikón Leoforíon; 14505 premium call charge and no national online timetable).
 In medium-sized or large towns there may be several scattered terminals for services in different directions, so make sure you have the right station for your departure.

 By train

-The Greek mainland's railway network is run by OSE (Organismós Sidherodhrómon Elládhos; t1110, wose.gr); with a few exceptions, trains are slower than equivalent buses.
-However, they can be much cheaper – fifty percent less on non-express services (but much the same on express), even more if you buy a return ticket – and some lines are intrinsically enjoyable, none more than the rack-and-pinion service between Dhiakoftó and Kalávryta in the Peloponnese.
+The Greek mainland’s railway network is run by OSE (Organismós Sidherodhrómon Elládhos; 14511, http://trainose.gr); with a few exceptions, trains are slower than equivalent buses.
+However, they can be much cheaper – fifty percent less on non-express services (but much the same on express), even more if you buy a return ticket – and some lines are intrinsically enjoyable, such as the rack-and-pinion service between Dhiakoftó and Kalávryta in the Peloponnese .

-Timetables are available annually as small, Greek-only booklets, but with continual austerity measure reductions in services, it's better to check online or at station schedule boards or information counters.
-If you're starting a journey at a station with computerized facilities you can (at no extra cost) reserve a seat; a carriage and seat number will be printed on your ticket.
+Timetables are available online or at station schedule boards or information counters.
+If you’re starting a journey at a station with computerized facilities you can (at no extra cost) reserve a seat; a carriage and seat number will be printed on your ticket.

-There are two basic classes: first and second, the latter about 25 percent cheaper.
-An express category of train, Intercity (IC on timetables), exists for departures between Alexandhroúpoli, Thessaloníki, Vólos, Kalambáka and Athens; also, when the line upgrade is completed, Pátra and Kalamáta, although at the time of writing all trains on that Peloponnesian route were terminating at Kiáto, from where bus transfers complete the journey.
+There are two basic classes: first and second, the latter about 25 percent cheaper, while first class includes a meal on certain routes.
+Express trains, called Intercity (IC on timetables), run between Alexandhroúpoli, Thessaloníki, Vólos, Kalambáka and Athens, though part of the section between Alexandhroúpoli and Thessaloníki is currently closed and served by replacement buses; also, if the line upgrade is ever completed, Pátra and Kalamáta, although currently all trains on this route terminate at Kiáto, with bus transfers completing the journey.

 Tickets issued on board carry a fifty-percent penalty charge; by contrast, under-26s and over-60s get 25 percent discounts at off-peak seasons for non-express trains.
 InterRail and Eurail pass holders must secure reservations, and pay express supplements, like everyone else.